 Rip currents are powerful channels of water flowing quickly away from the shore, which occur most often at low spots or breaks in the sandbar and near structures such as groins, jetties, and piers.
 If caught in a rip current, relax and float.
 Don`t swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.

 Secure property.
-Hazardous sea events are fairly well forecast.
+Hazardous sea events are fairly well forecasted.
 If hazardous seas are forecast for your location, secure small crafts if you own a marine vessel.
-If you live on a waterfront property, sandbagging is useful in the event coastal flooding materializes.
+If you live on a waterfront property, sandbagging is useful if coastal flooding materializes.

 Stay out of the ocean.
-If you are a mariner that owns a small craft, it will be dangerous for you to venture into the ocean, particularly if you are inexperienced.
-Remember, even if the seas forecast calls for waves of 2.5 meters in open waters, the maximum wave height is double that number, i.e. 5 meters.
+If you are a mariner who owns a small craft, it will be dangerous to venture into the ocean, particularly if you are inexperienced.
+Remember, even if the seas forecast calls for waves of 2.5 meters in open waters, the maximum wave height is double that number, i.e., 5 meters.
 You need to be prepared for a wave of this height before heading out to sea!
 Waves of this height are capable of capsizing larger vessels.
-Recreational boaters should remain in port, or take shelter until waves subside.
+Recreational boaters should remain in port or take shelter until waves subside.
 Commercial vessels should prepare for rough seas and consider remaining in port or taking shelter in port until hazardous seas subside.

 Stay away from beaches or entering the water.
 If you consider visiting the beach during a period of hazardous seas, don’t!
 Beaches can be closed.
 Large breaking waves can knock you down and cause serious injuries.
 Rip currents can be life-threatening.
 Your safest option is to wait until seas return to normalcy.